ringa-js/ringa/docs/docs/index.md

 ## Background

-RingaJS was built in my spare time the last year as a way to shift all the most difficult concepts to rapid application development into a core set of Classes to improve my own development speed.
-It was also designed as a way to organize large enterprise applications in a way that made it extremely easy to monitor teams as they work in a growing codebase.
+RingaJS was built in my spare time the last year as a way to shift the most difficult concepts of rapid application development into a library to improve my own personal development speed.
+It was also designed as a way to organize enterprise applications in a way that made it extremely easy to monitor teams as they work in a growing codebase.

 ## Demo